The Midwest weather is finally feeling like spring! It’s the perfect time for me to reveal my deck and outdoor space makeover.

 I had stained the deck 2 times myself and I had hired it done one other time over the course of the 12 years we’ve lived here.

 But, with the amount of sun it got each day, it just didn’t hold up well.
-It was pretty gross, but our golden doodle didn’t mind!
+It was pretty gross, but our goldendoodle, Bentley, didn’t mind!

 We had a cedar deck in our previous home, but it held up so much better than this.

-These are still before shots.
-From a distance, the deck looked pretty good.
-But, as I mentioned the space was mostly unusable for the majority of the summer due to straight sun.
+From a distance, the deck looked ok.
+But, as I mentioned the space was mostly unusable for the majority of the summer due to straight sun from the west.

 I should also mention, we live in what appears to be a wind tunnel.
 Our heavy duty deck umbrella was constantly being blown around so it wasn’t very helpful for providing shade.